 Managing Conflicts of Interest and the Procurement Decisions Register

 In adherence with requirements of the document “Managing Conflicts of Interest: Statutory Guidance for CCGs” published in December 2014 by NHS England, CCGs must maintain a register of procurement decisions taken, which includes the details of the decision, who was involved in making the decision and a summary of any conflicts of interest in relation to the decision and how this was managed by the CCG.
 This enables the CCG to demonstrate that it is acting fairly and transparently and in the best interest of its patients and local population.
-A copy of this register can be found Here.
+A copy of this register can be found at the top of this page.
 A hard copy of this register is available upon request for viewing at the CCG’s office.

 “Managing Conflicts of Interest: Statutory Guidance for CCGs” builds on the guidance issued by other national bodies, in particular Monitor’s guidance on the Procurement, Patient Choice and Competition Regulations (No. 2), and guidance issued by GP professional bodies such as the British Medical Association (BMA), The General Medical Council (GMC) and the Royal College of General Practitioners (RCGP).